fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 Here, the one key `autoPilot` refers to the selector named autoPilot i.e. the reference to the checkbox in the HTML template.
-The value is an _[IoC reference](../IoCReferences.md)_ to the autoPilot property of Panel’s data model.
+The value is a reference to the `autoPilot` property of Panel’s data model.
 In the Infusion Framework, an _IoC reference_ (IoC stands for Inversion of Control) is a reference to an object in the current context using a particular syntax – specifically, the form `{context-name}.some.path.segments`.
 _Coming soon: More information about IoC references._